walexgreenp/Array-Encrypter-Decrypter/README.md

 # Array Encrypter/Decrypter
-Assembly program that encrypts and decrypts data using arithmetic.
-The .asm code is written by me, and it is meant to be a translation of the code in the .cpp file to MIPS assembly.
+Class project, MIPS assembly program that encrypts and decrypts data using arithmetic.
+The .asm code is written by me, and it is a translation of the code in the .cpp file to MIPS assembly.
+C++ code was provided except for the print implementations and output syntax, which was written by me.

 # What I learned
 * Solidified understanding of usage for basic I, J, and R type instructions.